Special Operations Forces Jobs after the Military

 Units such as the Army’s Green Berets, Marine Corps Raiders, Air Force Special Warfare, and Navy SEALS are well known both in and outside the military world.
-These groups are known for their strength, their intelligence, and their bravery.
+These groups are known for their strength, leadership, focus, intelligence, and, of course, their bravery.

 Special operations forces service members have also been known to go after high-value targets such as Osama Bin Laden.
 They are involved in reconnaissance missions, humanitarian assistance, counterinsurgency, as well as other highly specialized activities.

 They are evaluated on their ability to lead as well as how they work with others.
 They need to show that they have courage, integrity, and humility to get the job done.